Two identity threats are reshaping freelance careers

 Built on what freelancers actually experience

-Every freelancer we studied had been trained to be an employee—to wait for permission, prove worth through compliance, let someone else determine their value.
+Every freelancer we studied had also been trained to be an employee—to wait for permission, prove worth through compliance, let someone else determine their value.
 That conditioning didn't disappear when they went freelance.
 It went underground.

 What actually changes things